 Revisions to earnings estimates, no matter the reason, tend to lead to price adjustments similar to earnings surprises.
 When earnings estimates are revised "significantly," upward 5% or more, stocks tend to show above-average price performance.
 Likewise, stock prices of firms with significant downward revisions tend to show below-average price performance following the revisions.

 Referring to the above of the Estimates tab for Johnson & Johnson, you will find the number of upward and downward revisions analysts have made to their earnings estimates over the last month.
-As of April 4, 2009, the consensus earnings estimate for Johnson & Johnson for the quarter ending March 2009 was $1.218.
-Over the four weeks prior, analysts had made two upward revisions to their estimates for the period and four downward revisions.
-The net effect was that the consensus estimate fell from $1.228 per share to $1.218 or $0.01 per share, a decline of 0.81%.
+As of June 14, 2031, the consensus earnings estimate for Johnson & Johnson for the quarter ending June 2013 was $1.388.
+Over the four weeks prior, analysts had made one upward revision to their estimates for the period and one downward revision.

 Back to Stock Notebook